Welcome to Shanghai

 Dietary Restrictions

 Special dietary needs can be accommodated in China, but require patience and persistence as many local people are not used to the idea of dietary restrictions or severe food allergies.
+Vegetarian and halal diets are easier to navigate, while vegan, soy-free, and gluten-free students must be patient and clear when ordering food in China.
+Students adhering to a Kosher diet can find options at a local Jewish center.

 Resources from Alumni